SHOTOKAN KARATE DO

 Grand Master Teruyuki Okazaki

-Sensei Golden is the Chief Instructor of Mid-America ISKF.
+Sensei Golden was the founder and the first Chief Instructor of Mid-America ISKF.
 In 1957, Mr. Golden was on active duty in the Air Force, stationed in Japan.
 During this time he began training and actually extended his military enlistment for an additional year so he could continue to train in Japan and test for his Shodan, which he received in 1961.
 After achieving his Shodan, Sensei Golden returned to the United States where he had the fortune to train under Master Yaguchi.
 In an attempt to further develop karate in America, in 1968 the JKA held its first Instructor Trainee program in the United States.
 Sensei Golden attended this program full-time, and graduated in 1969.
 This was the first instructor class to graduate outside of Japan.
 He was then sent to Athens, Ohio (Ohio University) to begin teaching karate.
 While in Athens, Sensei Golden began making the trip to Philadelphia to train with Master Okazaki.
 When the ISKF was formed in 1977 Sensei Golden was appointed the Chief Instructor of the Mid-America Karate Region.

-Sensei Martin Vaughan, Chief Instructor, Regional Director
+Sensei Martin Vaughan, ISKF President Mid-America ISKF, Chief Instructor, Regional Director

 Sensei Vaughan began training in 1972 with Mr. Golden at the Ohio Univ. karate club.
 He made shodan in 1974 and nidan in 1977.
 He was a member of the team, president of the club and an assistant to Mr. Golden during his time there.
 Also, during this time Sensei Vaughan was a member of the 1st place national collegiate kata team (finishing 2nd by 0.1 to the 1st place team in the national tournament).
 This team then went on to represent the U.S. (and win 1st place) at the Pan American tournament held at the Olympic Velodrome in Montreal, Canada in 1978.
 In 1976 Sensei Vaughan placed 2nd in individual kata at the International Goodwill tournament at Master camp.
 Many times he represented the Mid America region at the National tournament in kata and kumite.